mesaguy/ansible-prometheus/README.md

 ### 389ds exporter (terrycain) configuration

 To enable [389ds_exporter by terrycain](https://github.com/terrycain/389ds_exporter) include role task: 389ds_exporter_terrycain

+:warning: Your LDAP password is given to the exporter as a command line argument and is visible to all via 'ps', etc. This exporter does not support storing the LDAP password in a configuration file.
+If access to the 389ds server is sufficiently limited, then this security exposure is reduced, but still present.

 An array of additional flags to pass to the 389ds_exporter daemon (ie):